 To deliver defusion strategies well, practitioners must remain in touch with their client’s individual experience, whilst also keeping a close eye on the intended and actual function of the work, and consider how their own minds are working during these clinical encounters.
 This is no easy feat and it’s not surprising that defusion sometimes falls flat, or heads our clients off in unintended directions.

 Participants are encouraged to have at least a basic understanding of the 6 core ACT processes before the workshop.
-There will be opportunities for delegates to ask questions.
+There will be lots opportunities for participants to ask questions!

 In this webinar you will learn: